 This procedure allows the receiver to operate either in type I or type II hybrid ARQ mode.
 In the type I ARQ mode, decoding of an RLC data block is solely based on the prevailing transmission (i.e. erroneous blocks are not stored).
 In the type II ARQ case, erroneous blocks are stored by the receiver and a joint decoding with new transmissions is done.
-If the memory for IR operation run out in the mobile station, the mobile station shall indicate this by setting the MS OUT OF MEMORY bit in the EC-EGPRS PACKET DOWNLINK ACK/NACK (see note).
+If the memory for IR operation runs out in the mobile station, the mobile station shall indicate this by setting the MS OUT OF MEMORY bit in the EC PACKET DOWNLINK ACK/NACK (see note).
 For uplink TBFs, the network may implicitly set the type I mode by ordering the mobile station to use a specific MCS and setting the RESEGMENT bit or type II mode by ordering the mobile station to use a specific MCS and not setting the RESEGMENT bit.

-Type II hybrid ARQ is mandatory for EC-EGPRS capable MS receivers and the associated performance requirements are specified in 3GPP TS 45.005.
-Furthermore, it is mandatory for an EC-EGPRS capable MS receiver that supports 8-PSK modulation to be able to perform joint decoding among blocks with different MCSs if the combination of MCSs is one of the following:
+Type II hybrid ARQ is mandatory for EC-GSM-IoT capable MS receivers and the associated performance requirements are specified in 3GPP TS 45.005 [30].
+Furthermore, it is mandatory for an EC-GSM-IoT capable MS receiver that supports 8-PSK modulation to be able to perform joint decoding among blocks with different MCSs if the combination of MCSs is one of the following:

 - MCS-5 and MCS-7;